helium/HIP/0000-console-sunset.md

 ## Drawbacks

-Some businesses may face challenges in migrating from the free Helium Console to independently operated LNS.
+- Some businesses may face challenges in migrating from the free Helium Console to independently operated LNS.
-It may take time for businesses to adapt their operations to the new model.
+- It may take time for businesses to adapt their operations to the new model.

 ## Rationale and Alternatives

 This proposal promotes sustainability, growth, and independence among Helium network participants, and allows for businesses to invest in the network.

-Alternatives, such as continuing the free Helium Console indefinitely, significantly hinder the network's long-term viability and place a financial burden on the Helium Foundation.
+Alternatives, such as continuing the free Helium Console indefinitely will provide a rocky onboarding experience as users must first sign up for an HF Console and then move to another LNS provider if they wish to grow.
+This hinders the network's long-term viability and providing this service places a financial burden on the Helium Foundation.

-Additionally, the intent here should be to move as fast as possible in order to give new businesses who want to build on the Helium network a reasonable runway.
+The intent here should be to move as fast as possible in order to give new businesses who want to build on the Helium network a reasonable runway.

-Delaying the sunsetting for a few hundred sensors deployed against a "Console should be free" model creates an uninviting ecosystem for the thousands of business that can grow on Helium as long as they don't have to compete with "free".
+Delaying the sunsetting creates an uninviting ecosystem for the thousands of business that can grow on Helium as long as they don't have to compete with "free".

 ## Unresolved Questions

-Specific details regarding the timeline, incentives, and technical support need to be resolved through the HIP process.
+- Specific details regarding the timeline, incentives, and technical support need to be resolved through the HIP process.
-How many businesses currently use and rely on the free Helium Console?
+- How many businesses currently use and rely on the free Helium Console?
-How much data do current businesseses represent as a percentage of network LoRaWAN data?
+- How much data do current Helium Console businesseses represent as a percentage of network LoRaWAN data?
-The impact on businesses that do not migrate or choose alternative solutions should be further discussed.
+- The impact on businesses that do not migrate or choose alternative solutions should be further discussed.

 ## Deployment Impact

-The deployment of this design will impact current users of the Helium network who rely on the free Helium Console.
+- The deployment of this design will impact current users of the Helium network who rely on the free Helium Console.
-They will need to migrate to independently operated LNS to continue using the network effectively.
+- They will need to migrate to independently operated LNS to continue using the network effectively.
-Existing documentation and the knowledge base may require updates to reflect the new model.
+- Existing documentation and the knowledge base may require updates to reflect the new model.
-The backwards compatibility of this HIP needs to be considered, along with a clear procedure for migration.
+- The backwards compatibility of this HIP needs to be considered, along with a clear procedure for migration.

 ## Success Metrics
 - Adoption rate/number of independently operated LNS.